JeremiahM18/gym-db/README.md

 This avoids route collisions, eliminates ambiguity, and scales cleanly as new query types are added (bounding boxes, routes, analytics).

+## Observability & Metrics

+GymDB exposes lightweight internal observability endpoints to support debugging, validation, and inference monitoring.

+### Health & Readiness
+- `/healthz`: Liveness probe (process is running)
+- `/readyz`: Readiness probe (external dependencies reachable)

+### Inference Metrics
+- `/metrics/inference`: Reports which inference rules have fired and how often

+Metrics are intended for internal use and are not part of the public API contract.
+They provide visibility into inference behavior without coupling metrics to domain logic or persistence.

 ## Testing Discipline

 GymDB includes a growing automated test suite covering: